FruitieX/tgameboy/README.md

 ## features

 * accepts inputs via Telegram commands `/a`, `/b`, `/lt`, `/rt`, `/up`, `/dn`, `/str`, `/sel`
+* commands are displayed on a keypad for ease of entry
-* after inputs it replies with a screenshot as a Telegram picture
+* after inputs it replies with a game screenshot as a Telegram picture
 * `/scr` command can be used for requesting a new screenshot without sending inputs
 * chat messages are displayed as part of the screenshot, commands are not shown here
 * every screenshot is saved on disk for easy time lapse generation